maortiz1/IBIO4490/01-Linux/Readme.md

 1. What is the ``grep``command?

-Its a command for linux terminal that allows
+Its a command for linux terminal that allows to search for a particular pattern in each file, if there is not file given it would search recursively the working directory, and by default, grep prints the matching lines("It was taken from man").

 2. What is the meaning of ``#!/bin/python`` at the start of scripts?